Ed94/gencpp/docs/Readme.md

 The AST is managed by the library and provided to the user via its interface.
 However, the user may specifiy memory configuration.

-Data layout of AST struct:
+Data layout of AST struct (Subject to heavily change with upcoming redesign):

 ```cpp
 union {